indie-discovery/react-native-webp-support/README.md

 **Forked from [dbasedow/react-native-webp](https://github.com/dbasedow/react-native-webp)**

-After running pod install in the ios directory, grab the WebP and WebPDemux files from node_modules/react-native-webp-support folder and DRAG the WebP and WebPDemux files to the WebP.framework and WebPDemux.framework folders in the ios folder in xcode.
+After running pod install in the ios directory, grab the WebP and WebPDemux files from node_modules/react-native-webp-support folder and DRAG the WebP and WebPDemux files to the WebP.framework and WebPDemux.framework folders in the ios folder in xcode inside the Development Pods/Webp folder.

 ![](images/readme-img.png)